cyberbotics/webots-doc/guide/tutorial-7-using-ros.md

 `webots_ros` package.
 Simply copy the `srv` and `msg` folders located in "projects/default/controllers/ros/include" into the `src/webots\_ros` folder of your catkin workspace.
-To copy the Webots folders int `catkin_ws/src` you can use the following instructions:
+To copy the Webots folders in `catkin_ws/src` you can use the following instructions:

 ```sh
 cp -r <webots>/projects/languages/ros/webots_ros .